• Skip to primary navigation

 • Salted Butter.
 I grew up using salted butter in baking, and still do to this day.
 If you’d prefer to use unsalted butter, just replace it 1-for-1 with the salted butter in the recipe and add an extra pinch of salt too.

 • Granulated Sugar.
-Not only does sugar sweeten your cookies, it actually helps them to remain soft and moist too.
+Granulated sugar both sweetens your cookies and also helps them remain soft and moist too!
 We’re talking about cookies with that perfect chewy center here.

 • Vanilla Extract.
-Vanilla extract adds a lovely depth of flavor to our cookies.
+Vanilla extract adds depth of flavor to our cookie recipe.

 • Large Egg.
-We use whole eggs in our cookies to help provide structure and leavening in addition to adding moisture to our cookie’s dough.
+Using whole eggs helps to provide structure, leavening, and moisture to our cookies.

 • Salt.
 Salt is used in baking to enhance flavors and create balance (especially with the sweetness of the candy pieces in this recipe).

 • Baking Soda.
-We are baking soda as our leavening agent in this cookie recipe because it helps create chewy cookies.
+Using baking soda as our leavening agent helps our cookies rise and also helps to create chewy cookies.

 • All-Purpose Flour.
-We’re using all-purpose flour for our cookies for a number of reasons.
-First, all-purpose flour is ideal for baking cookies because it has the optimal protein range for this type of baking, resulting in chewy cookies when baked properly.
-Second, it’s a common pantry staple for most people and is easy to find at your local grocery store, Target, Walmart, or Costco.
+All-purpose flour is ideal for baking cookies because it has the optimal protein range for this type of baking.
+When properly baked, all-purpose flour also contributes to cookies having a nice, chewy texture.
+Plus, it’s a common pantry staple for most people and is easy to find at your local grocery store, Target, Walmart, or Costco too!

 • Candy Bars of Choice.
 You will put candy bar pieces into your cookies (like you would do with chocolate chips in CCCs).
 Some of the best candies to cut into pieces for this recipe include: Kit Kats, Milky Way, Reese’s Peanut Butter Cups, Snickers, Hershey Bars, Crunch Bars, Butterfinger Bars, and m&m’s.
 Basically all the chocolate candy bars you’d typically get while trick-or-treating.
 If you have other fun size candy bars on hand that aren’t listed, give them a try!
 And I’m not going to fault you for throwing in a handful of candy corn into your dough if you’re feeling it.